TEDS Data Dictionary

 • the parent-administered picture vocabulary test score (dpictot1/2) was 4 or less AND the parent reported concerns that the twin's language was developing slowly (dsayc1a1/2 = 1)

-For the low-language classification of individual twins, the historical and updated categories agree for 417 lows and 1185 non-lows in the dataset.
+For the low-language classification of individual twins, the historical and updated categories agree for 414 lows and 1182 non-lows in the dataset.
 56 twins were low-language according to the historical category but not the updated category; and 14 twins were not low-language historically but are low-language according to the updated category.
-4 twins (1 low and 3 non-low according to the historical category) having missing language data in the 4 year booklet.
+4 twins (1 low and 3 non-low according to the historical category) have missing language data in the 4 year booklet.

 Data collection